 Even as it approached the end of its reign, the Café Martin advertised itself as “the leading French restaurant in America.”
-Among the various ducks on the menu below, there is one called a “celery-fed duckling,” representing an ill-fated attempt by farmers on Long Island to replicate the unique taste of the expensive Canvasback.4 However, it was not so much the quality of its French-American fare, as it was its chic style that made the restaurant so popular.
-The Café Martin was always au courant when it came to the opera, theater, and other entertainments patronized by upper-class society.
-This large menu from Sunday, February 13, 1910 has a notice stating that the restaurant would be open all night on the coming Tuesday, serving a late supper for those attending the Metropolitan Ball at nearby Madison Square Garden.
+One of the dishes on the menu below from February 1910 is called a “celery-fed duckling,” reflecting an ill-fated attempt by farmers on Long Island to replicate the unique taste of the wild Canvasback duck.4 However, it was not so much the quality of the food, as it was the chic style that this restaurant so popular.
+The Café Martin was always au courant when it came to the opera, theater, and other upper-class entertainments.
+A notice on this menu announces that the restaurant would be open all night on the upcoming Tuesday, serving a late supper for those attending the Metropolitan Ball at nearby Madison Square Garden.

-One of the special desserts on this menu is an ice cream creation named after the interpretative dancer Maud Allan, three weeks after she made her first appearance in New York, performing before a standing-room-only audience in Carnegie Hall.
-Now the latest sensation, Allan had already achieved fame in Europe, primarily for a dance she called “A Vision of Salome.”5 Photographs of the dancer provide a hint of what the fuss was all about; years later, art critic Sir Herbert Read recalled, “Maud Allan was the Marilyn Monroe of my youth.”
+One of the ice cream desserts on the above menu is named after the interpretative dancer Maud Allan, three weeks after she made her first appearance in New York, performing before a standing-room-only audience in Carnegie Hall.
+Maud was the latest sensation, having already achieved fame in Europe for a dance called “A Vision of Salome.”5 Photographs of the dancer provide a hint of what all the fuss was about; years later, art critic Sir Herbert Read recalled, “Maud Allan was the Marilyn Monroe of my youth.”

-In 1910, Louis Martin left the Café Martin to manage the defunct Café de l’Opera, an ornate lobster palace on 42nd Street at Times Square that failed after only four months.
-Renaming it Louis Martin’s, he ran this enormous restaurant for three years before leaving to open another eponymous restaurant at Broadway and 60th Street, an entertainment district near Columbus Circle filled with vaudeville theaters and houses of prostitution.
-The large menu shown below, dated November 22, 1913, hearkens back to the bygone era of the Café Martin which closed in May of the previous year, when the city’s high-end restaurants were rapidly changing.
-The reason for the change can be seen on this menu by the announcement “dancing every night,” something never done at the Café Martin.
-However, when dances like the Tango and the Apache (pronounced a-posh-shay) were introduced in New York, they quickly became the rage; high society was no longer interested in sitting still during dinner, listening to concert music.
+In 1910, Louis Martin left the Café Martin to manage the defunct Café de l’Opera, an ornate lobster palace on Times Square that failed after only four months.
+Renaming it Louis Martin’s, he ran this enormous restaurant for three years before leaving to open another eponymous restaurant at Broadway and 60th Street, near the entertainment district at Columbus Circle which was filled with vaudeville theaters and houses of prostitution.
+The large menu shown below from November 1913 hearkens back to the bygone era of the Café Martin which closed in May of the previous year, when the restaurants catering to cafe society were rapidly changing.
+The reason for the change can be seen on this menu by the announcement “dancing every night.”
+Dances like the Tango and the Apache (pronounced ah-pahsh) had recently come to New York from Paris, quickly becoming the rage.
+Patrons were no longer interested in sitting still during dinner, listening to concert music, as they had at the Cafe Martin.
 Although nobody realized it, this period was a prelude of the coming Jazz Age.

-Louis Martin closed this little-known restaurant in the summer of 1914 and returned to France with his wife.6 After the Great War, he opened a restaurant outside Paris, but then died in 1921, just as Prohibition was taking hold in the United States, about to finish off the remainder of the great restaurants that once flourished in America.
+Louis Martin closed this short-lived restaurant in the summer of 1914 and returned to France with his wife.6 After the Great War, he opened a restaurant outside Paris.
+Martin died in 1921, just as Prohibition was taking hold in the United States, about to finish off the last of the great restaurants in America.